 Born male, Hermaphroditus is the son of gods Hermes and Aphrodite.
 According to legend, a nymph named Salmakis falls in love with him and asks the gods to unite her and the object of her affection forever.
 Her request is granted and the gods merge Hermaphroditus and Salmakis into one being who is both man and woman.

-They were often killed but some parents concealed their child's gender from state officials to protect them.
+They were often executed but some parents concealed their child's intersexuality from state officials to protect them.

 They Were Meant To Surprise Art Purveyors